 Throughout the coronavirus lockdown, use of public transport was only recommended for essential journeys.
 Those in England and elsewhere in the UK were asked to walk, cycle or drive wherever possible.

-Anyone travelling around England via train, bus tube or another form of public transport is required by law to wear a face covering/mask for the duration of the journey, as well as in the station.
+Anyone travelling around England and Scotland via train, bus tube or another form of public transport is required by law to wear a face covering/mask for the duration of the journey, as well as in the station.
+In Wales and Northern Ireland, you are just required on the journey itself, not in the station.
 You should also adhere to social distancing guidelines where possible throughout your journey (so, try to sit far away from other passengers).